msmendoza/mle-challenge/docs/challenge.md

 1. `training_data` var was not being used.
 2. Although some better cols where found after some improvements I left the ones fixed in the tests.
+3. I chosed the Logistic Regression model because it is a simple model in comparison to the XGBoost model and performances are pretty similar > low processing costs.